-12 Ways to Ease Child’s Anxiety for Their Dental Treatment
+12 Ways to Ease a Child’s Anxiety About Their Dental Treatment

 How Do You Help Your Child Overcome Their Dental Anxiety?

-Do know that you will require a lot of patience and practice with your child to help with their dental anxiety.
+Do you know that you will require a lot of patience and practice with your child to help with their dental anxiety?

-But with these proven tips, you can help your child over their anxiety in no time.
+But with these proven tips, you can help your child overcome their anxiety in no time.

 1- Identify What Makes Your Child Fearful of Dentists